nivb52/apollo-client-notes/README.md

 - sync the cache to the browser's local storage, so that notes load instantly when the user opens the app
 - and many others!

-Following the [course](https://egghead.io/courses/manage-state-in-react-apps-with-apollo-client-and-graphql-a45b3b89), towards the end of  we'll be adding a "collaborative" layer to the app, where we'll subscribe (via websocket) to updates from other users and integrate those into our notes.

 ## Running the project

 There are 2 folders: `./client` and `./server`.
 We will mainly work in the client, but we need the server to act as a GraphQL backend.